Instructions & Support

 There are 3 note switching modes available through a selector on the main screen.

-Automatic note switching allows the app to detect and jump to any note played on the keyboard.
+Automatic note switching allows the app to detect and jump to any note played anywhere on the keyboard.

 Stepwise note switching allows the note to step up and down chromatically, but prevents longer range jumps.
-This mode will prevent “octave jumping” that sometimes occurs while a note is sustained, or random jumps due to background noise.
+This mode will prevent “octave jumping” that sometimes occurs while a note is sustained, or random jumps due to background or action noise.

 Lock mode prevents all automatic switching, locking to the current note.